 covering Quarter 1 of 2014, shows that private sector rents in Dublin went up by 8.4% over the previous year (as compared with Q1 2013), with house rents rising by an average of 6.7% and apartment rents up 10.3%.

-In contrast, annual growth in rents for the market outside Dublin was more subdued, recording growth of 1.1 per cent when compared to Q4 2012.
-Again the performance differs by property type.
-The rent for houses outside Dublin increased by 0.2 per cent, while apartments outside Dublin experienced an increase of 3 per cent.
+In contrast, annual growth in rents for the market outside Dublin was more subdued, recording growth of 0.8% over the year, compared to Q1 of 2013.
+Again the performance differed by property type.
+Monthly rent for houses outside Dublin increased by just 0.1%, while apartments outside Dublin experienced an increase of 2.1%.

 The PRTB website www.prtb.ie (click on “rent index”) also contains an Average Rent Dataset which enables people to check the average rent being paid for five different categories of dwelling types throughout the country, in both urban and rural areas.
 This enables people to check what is the actual rent being paid for, say, a semi-detached house or a two-bed apartment in their neighbourhood, and in other parts of the country.

 Commenting on the Rent Index findings, the Director of the PRTB, Ms. Anne Marie Caulfield, said: “The private rented sector in this country continues to reflect a story of two very different markets.
 Dublin continues to show a strong year on year growth in rent levels, while in the rest of the country shows only a marginal increase over the year to the end of March this year”.

 All landlords are legally obliged to register tenancies with the Board and the number of new registrations with the PRTB in Quarter 1, 2014 was just under 33,000.